Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 // Check That there's no payment for the delete account should be done off-chain.

 // Don't burn the Payment NFT when unsubscribing.
 Burn it when the merchant Collects the penalty Datum.

+// Update the Datums for the Service in diagrams.